 The Head Team at The Holy Trinity School Sixth Form is a group of Upper Sixth students, chosen by the senior teachers in a set of interviews.
 They each have separate responsibilities, but come together as a team to make decisions and organise activities for the Sixth Form and the rest of the school.

-Head Team Positions
+Head Team Positions - from left to right

 Deputy Head Boy

-Student Voice Officers
+Head of Student Voice

 We believe in the holistic development of our students and actively encourage them all to take on responsibilities to enhance their development.
 Within school this may include working with younger students or taking a leading role in initiatives such as our anti-bullying work.
 There are other opportunities outside of school; for example, many of our students have benefitted from our long-standing link with our local hospital.